An immersive VR experience built with photogrammetry

 Combining the data

-Pix4Dmapper is designed to make survey-grade maps and accurate 3D models.
+Pix4Dmapper photogrammetry software is designed to make survey-grade maps and accurate 3D models.
 Creating an immersive VR experience is another process entirely.

 Capturing the images took around two hours per site.
 The processing in Pix4Dmapper was completed in two days.
 It took seven months to deliver the project.